JDKs and IDEs Tips & FAQ

 ...

-IDE with lombok
+## IDE with `lombok` support

 **For STS/Eclipse**

-file:... -javaagent:/Applications/STS.app/Contents/Eclipse/lombok.jar
+> -javaagent:/Applications/STS.app/Contents/Eclipse/lombok.jar

 **For VS Code**